neilrathi/classnotes/README.md

 # `classnotes`
-latex for lectures. examples [here](https://web.stanford.edu/~rathi/notes.html).
+latex for lectures. examples [here](https://web.stanford.edu/~rathi/notes/).

 ## about
-this is a pdfLaTeX package which is effectively a template for making pretty notes. it comes with preloaded packages/environments/shorthands for things that i do (e.g. math, linguistics, cs, chem) and is primarily built to make writing LaTeX notes in lecture significantly faster & easier.
+this is a pdfLaTeX package which is effectively a template for taking notes. it comes with preloaded packages / environments / shorthands for things that i do (math, linguistics, cs) and is primarily built to make writing LaTeX notes in lecture significantly faster & easier.

 ## basic functionality